X-Byte | Travel, Hotel and Flights Price Intelligence | Travel Data API

 What are similar data types to Flight Data?

-Flight Data is similar to Restaurant Data, Vacation Rental Data, Short-Term Rental Data, Hotel Rates & Pricing Data, and Car Rental Data.
+Flight Data is similar to Restaurant Data, Short-Term Rental Data, Hotel Rates & Pricing Data, Car Rental Data, and Tourist Attraction Data.
 These data categories are commonly used for Crew management and Flight Turbulence Mitigation.